Protesters interrupt Gauff's US Open semi-final

 |Coverage: Daily live text and radio commentaries across the BBC Sport website, app, BBC Radio 5 Live and 5 Sports Extra

-Protesters chanting 'Stop fossil fuels" forced the US Open women's semi-final between Coco Gauff and Karolina Muchova to be suspended.
+Climate protesters interrupted the US Open women's semi-final between Coco Gauff and Karolina Muchova for 50 minutes.

-Three people stood shouting in the Arthur Ashe Stadium upper tier before the second game of the second set.
+Three people stood chanting for the end of fossil fuels in the Arthur Ashe Stadium upper tier before the second game of the second set.

+Security removed two of them but the other glued their feet to the floor.

-With security unable to move the protestors, the players went off court and returned to the locker room.
+Play stopped at 20:05 local time in New York and the players went off court and returned to the locker room.

-Play was stopped at 20:05 local time in New York and delayed for more than 25 minutes.

-"There is a temporary stoppage as we try to resolve an issue in the crowd," an announcement told the crowd.
+The United States Tennis Association said in a statement: "Following the first game of the second set in the Gauff/Muchova match, play was halted due to a fan-related incident.

+"The fan in question affixed himself to the floor and due to the nature of this action, medical professionals, NYPD and security personnel were needed in order to resolve the issue and remove the fan from the stands."